 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-From magical cenotes, pristine white beaches, and whale shark encounters to vast archeological wonders and rich culture, Cancun has so much to offer!
+From magical cenotes, pristine white beaches, fantastic scuba diving, and whale shark encounters to vast archeological wonders and rich culture, Cancun has so much to offer!
 Unsurprisingly, the area draws millions of visitors annually, making it Mexico’s go-to tourism destination for good reason.

 If you’re a regular on the blog, you’ll know I have a soft spot for Cancun!
 From my experience on multiple family vacations as a kid to living there as an adult, I love everything Cancun offers.

 If you’ve never been to Mexico, it’s a great introduction to the country.
 But if you’re stuck wondering if it’s safe to travel to Cancun, our answer is a definite yes!